bastien-pruvost/typescript-training/README.md

 type DateString = string;
 // It can be usefull to understand elsewhere that it is a string with a date

-// I can tell TS the type is a key of another type type UserKey = keyof User;
+// We can tell TS the that type is a key of another type type UserKey = keyof User;

-// I can tell TS the type depend on another type type Username = User['firstname'];
+// We can tell TS that the type depend on another type type Username = User['firstname'];
 // Type Username is a string because firstname is type string
 ```